HomeFeaturesNew headquarters for Capitec Bank, South Africa

 New headquarters for Capitec Bank, South Africa

 IKhaya means ‘home’ in Xhosa and Capitec Bank have built its new ‘home’ headquarters in Stellenbosch, Western Cape, South Africa.
-The bank is known as one of the largest and most progressive banks in Africa.
-Designed by multidisciplinary studio, dhk Architects, the three-storey curvilinear building is defined by its , which embodies the company’s progressive outlook and embraces the concept of agile working.
-Striking and otherworldly, dhk’s holistic architectural approach considers both the exterior and interior to optimise corporate expenditure, internal flow and sustainability – demonstrating that commercial offices can be innovative and cost-effective while driving operational efficiencies.
+The bank stands as one of the largest and most progressive banks in Africa.

 Capitec’s success and growth over time meant that the company came to occupy numerous offices.
 These offices were geographically dispersed, resulting in departments becoming increasingly isolated from one another with the need to move between buildings to meet face-to-face.
 Consequently, Capitec opted to consolidate its staff and facilities into one operationally efficient headquarters.
 Located in the scenic Cape Winelands in South Africa, a key driver of the design concept involved capturing panoramic vistas and drawing the landscape within.

 The building form optimises the shape and size of the site while referencing the brand’s distinctive curved logo.
-The three-storey superstructure wraps around itself, which creates a unique ‘doughnut’ shape and forms a central triple-volume atrium – an internal ‘social spine’ at the heart of the building.
-Contributing to the contemporary appearance, white aluminium panels clad the building’s sinuous form which is further accentuated with continuous ribbons of fenestration.
+The three-storey superstructure wraps around itself.
+This design creates a unique ‘doughnut’ shape and forms a central triple-volume atrium – an internal ‘social spine’ at the heart of the building.
+Contributing to the contemporary appearance, white aluminium panels clad the building’s sinuous form.
+This shape is further accentuated with continuous ribbons of fenestration.

 Interior design

-Internally, the interior design resonates with the company’s progressive outlook – ensuring guests and staff unequivocally feels the spirit of the brand throughout the building.
-Once at reception, visitors are greeted by a generous triple-volume space that immediately showcases the sophistication and simplicity of the interior architecture.
-Wide open-plan floorplates loop around the periphery of the atrium which are connected by a series of dramatic bridges and staircases.
+Inside, the design reflects the company’s progressive outlook, letting guests and staff experience the brand throughout the building.
+Visitors arriving at reception encounter a generous triple-volume space that highlights the interior’s sophistication and simplicity.
+Wide open-plan floorplates loop around the atrium’s periphery, while a series of dramatic bridges and staircases connect them.
 This was an intentional design element which inter-connects the various departments, creating opportunities for chance collaborative encounters and personal interactions.

 Lighting design

-A 1,4 km versatile linear system from Province Lighting was used to provide the perfect combination of light and architectural enhancement to the building.
-The company developed a custom lighting solution to flow with dhk Architect’s curved building design and sufficiently illuminate the space.
-Sirius down lights were also added to general circulation areas of the building.
+Province Lighting installed a 1,4 km versatile linear system to deliver the ideal combination of illumination and architectural enhancement.
+The company developed a custom lighting solution that follows dhk Architect’s curved building design and effectively illuminates the space.
+Additionally, Sirius down lights enhance general circulation areas within the building.

 “The first requirement in terms of lighting was to meet the SANS requirements, and secondly to be efficient.
 The curvilinear geometry of the interiors did present a challenge, however.
 We wanted to ‘scribe’ the shape of the atrium form in accent lighting and traditional details and LEDs proved unsatisfactory,” explains Peter Stokes, partner at dhk and lead architect on the iKhaya project.
 “A new lighting product became available during the course of the building’s design that allowed us to simplify the bulkhead/cove detail and simplify construction,” he adds.

-Stokes notes that the lighting is purposefully restrained.
-External lighting to highlight the building was discouraged by the client, and due to the sensitivity and prominence of the site, minimising light pollution for neighboring developments was a key consideration.
-“Therefore, minimal artificial lighting to accent the building was allowed and natural light was optimised to illuminate the atrium space.”
+Stokes notes that the design intentionally restrains the lighting.
+The client discouraged external lighting that highlights the building.
+Because of the site’s sensitivity and prominence, the team prioritized minimizing light pollution for neighboring developments.
+“Therefore, we allowed only minimal artificial lighting to accent the building and optimized natural light to illuminate the atrium space.
 Elsewhere, lighting solutions were specific to particular activity areas, including open plan resident desk areas, meeting rooms, collaboration spaces, pause areas, kitchenettes, and back-of-house areas.

 Steel solution – Complexity in design

 In January 2019 Macsteel partnered with AECOM & LRJ steel for the design and development of Capitec Bank’s new head office and adjoining parking structure.
-Succeeding the consultation with the architect, the understanding was to design and build a contemporary, open office that allowed a fluid and collaborative work environment.
-From the start of the project, the team used Building Information Models (BIM), which represented the actual construction, allowing all partners involved to fully understand the configuration of the planned structure, ensuring a collaborative vision of how the various components interacted.
+Succeeding the consultation with the architect, the understanding was to design and build a contemporary, open office.
+This office allowed a fluid and collaborative work environment.
+From the start of the project, the team used Building Information Models (BIM), which represented the actual construction.
+Consequently, this approach allowed all partners involved to fully understand the configuration of the planned structure.
+As a result, they ensured a collaborative vision of how the various components interacted.

 Optimising internal flow